From local to non-local correlations: the Dual Boson perspective: EDMFT++ theories

-Attempt to construct a simple exact numerical method to obtain non-local self-energy was presented in the Ref.~\onlinecite{PhysRevB.83.161103}.
-This, so called bold diagrammatic Monte Carlo method, is numerically exact, but very expensive for the realistic calculations.
-In this paper we will be focused on the less expensive diagrammatic methods.
+There is, in fact, a numerically exact way to obtain the non-local self-energy using the so-called bold diagrammatic Monte Carlo method~\cite{PhysRevB.83.161103}.
+However, this method is very expensive for realistic calculations, so we will be focused on less expensive diagrammatic methods.